History of education in England: Compulsory and free primary education: 1880s and 1890s

 The Elementary Education Act 1891 (54 & 55 Vict. c.
 56) provided for the state payment of school fees up to ten shillings per head, making primary education effectively free.

 The Elementary Education (School Attendance) Act 1893 (56 & 57 Vict. c.
 51) raised the school leaving age to 11.
 The Elementary Education (Blind and Deaf Children) Act 1893 (56 & 57 Vict. c.
 42) extended compulsory education to blind and deaf children, and made provision for the creation of special schools.

 The Voluntary Schools Act 1897 (60 & 61 Vict. c.
 5) provided grants to public elementary schools not funded by school boards (typically Church schools).

 Another act, the Elementary Education (School Attendance) Act (1893) Amendment Act 1899 (62 & 63 Vict. c.
 13), raised the school leaving age to 12.

-In the late Victorian period grammar schools were reorganised and their curriculum was modernised.
-Latin was still taught.
+In 1894, the Government set up a Royal Commission on Secondary Education in England, known as the Bryce Commission after its Chair, Lord Bryce, whose recommendations led to the Board of Education Act 1899.

 Funding of technical colleges

 The Technical Instruction Act 1889 was passed.
 According to D. Evans, "It gave powers to the County Councils and the Urban Sanitary Authorities to levy a penny tax to support technical and manual instruction.
 The curricula in technical institutions also had to be approved by the Science and Art Department.
 In the following year the Local Taxation Act introduced the 'whiskey tax', which made extra money available for technical instruction."

 From April 1900 higher elementary schools were recognised, providing education from the age of 10 to 15.